 If you have heart problems, you may need a pacemaker to regulate your heartbeat.
 In the case of respiratory difficulties, you may need to use special equipment to help you breathe normally.

-You may be offered a number of different therapies to help you function in your everyday life.
+You may be offered a number of different therapies to help you function in your everyday life, including:

 Becker muscular dystrophy typically gets worse over time and reduces life expectancy.
-The majority of patients live between 40 and 50 years.
+The majority of people diagnosed with it live between 40 and 50 years.
 The outlook is different for each individual because the disease can vary in its severity.
 Heart problems and breathing difficulties are the major complications for people with this condition.